Tempest (TV series)

 Tempest is a South Korean spy romance television series written by Jeong Seo-kyeong and directed by Kim Hee-won.
 The series stars an ensemble cast led by Jun Ji-hyun and Gang Dong-won along with John Cho, Lee Mi-sook, Park Hae-joon, Kim Hae-sook, Yoo Jae-myung, Oh Jung-se, Lee Sang-hee, Joo Jong-hyuk, and Won Ji-an.
 It aired on Disney+ from September 10, to October 1, 2025.

 Synopsis

 The series revolves around a skilled diplomat Mun-ju (Jun Ji-hyun) who served as the UN ambassador, and an international special agent of mysterious nationality San-ho (Gang Dong-won).
+An army man kills her husband and Mun-ju and San-ho together tries to discover the truth behind her husband murder which includes her brother in law.
 The two embark on a mission to uncover the truth about a deadly attack that could threaten the stability of the Korean Peninsula.